heroku/heroku-cli-oauth/README.md

 # Heroku OAuth

-Command line plugin giving you commands to manage OAuth clients, authorizations and tokens.
+Command line plugin for managing OAuth clients, authorizations and tokens.

 To install: